openfoodfacts/openfoodfacts-server/docs/how-to-guides/use-direnv.md

 # Use direnv

-As a developper, it can be better not to think too much about setting right env variables as you enter a project.
+As a developer, it can be better not to think too much about setting right env variables as you enter a project.
 [`direnv`](https://direnv.net/) aims at providing a solution.

-As a quick guide as an openfoodfacts developper:
+As a quick guide as an openfoodfacts developer:

 - install direnv on your system using usual package manager
 - in your .bashrc add: